 Blue Lagoon Cocktail

 Like the blue Caribbean sky (and water) the magnificent Blue Lagoon has an appealing lure to it like no other.
-With a base of vodka, blue curaçao—a Caribbean liqueur made using the dried peel of the Laraha citrus fruit and then colored blue—adds sweet, zesty notes plus it’s beautiful signature blue hue.
+With a base of vodka, blue curaçao—a Caribbean liqueur made using the dried peel of the Laraha citrus fruit and then colored blue—adds sweet, zesty notes plus its beautiful signature blue hue.
 Lemonade mellows out this iconic drink even more making it a sipping favorite on these last few days of summer.

 This unpretentious cocktail is appealing to many because of its mild flavor and amazing fruity aroma.
 I recently vacationed with my family in the South Pacific and the color of this drink is a reminder of that stunning, calming water I could not take my eyes off of.
 This is a wonderful, refreshing drink, that quenches one’s thirst and is deserving of a comeback if you ask me.